Welcome to PxP!

 Start where you are.
 Use what you have.
 Learn what you need

-Each section of this project is a stepping stone.
+Programming is more about problem-solving than memorization.
+Looking up syntax, reading the docs, and debugging are required.
+Experience and expertise grow with time and effort.
 Start where it makes sense for you — revisit what you need, skip what you don’t.
 The best path is the one that fits your needs.